One Model, Any Conjunctive Query: Graph Neural Networks for Answering Queries over Incomplete Knowledge Graphs: Related work

-\textbf{Complex query answering.} Complex query answering (CQA) \citep{ren2020query2box, betae} extends the task of link prediction to a broader scope of first-order formulas with one free variable, considering queries with conjunctions (\(\land\)), disjunctions (\(\lor\)) and negations (\(\neg\)). \emph{Neuro-symbolic} models decompose the CQA task into a series of link prediction problems and employ fuzzy logic to aggregate these individual results.
-CQD \citep{cqd} was among the first to use fuzzy logic for CQA, relying on pre-trained embeddings and beam search for approximate inference.
+\textbf{Complex query answering.} Complex query answering (CQA) \citep{ren2020query2box, betae} generalizes link prediction to first-order formulas with one free variable, considering queries with conjunctions (\(\land\)), disjunctions (\(\lor\)) and negations (\(\neg\)). \emph{Neuro-symbolic} models decompose the CQA task into a series of link prediction problems, combining results with fuzzy logic.
+CQD \citep{cqd} pioneered this approach with beam search over pre-trained embeddings for approximate inference.
 QTO \citep{qto} improved on this by exploiting the sparsity of neural score matrices to compute exact solutions without approximation.
-GNN-QE \citep{gnn-qe} further advanced the field by training directly over queries, without relying on pre-trained embeddings.
-FIT~\citep{fit} extended the methodology introduced in QTO to queries containing cycles, at the cost of high complexity.
-More recently, \textsc{UltraQuery}~\citep{galkin2024ultraquery} has been proposed, leveraging the CQA framework of GNN-QE with ULTRA as the link predictor, achieving the first foundation model for CQA, capable of zero-shot inference on unseen KGs. \emph{Neural} methods generally rely on neural networks to deduce relations and execute logical connectives simultaneously.
-CQD-CO \citep{cqd} formulates query answering as a continuous optimization problem: it assigns embeddings to variables with a pre-trained link predictor and optimizes the fuzzy logic score via gradient descent.
-LMPNN \citep{lmpnn} employs a novel logical message-passing scheme, leveraging existing KG embeddings to conduct one-hop inferences on atomic formulas.
-CLMPT \citep{clmpt} extends this methodology by using an attention-based mechanism to aggregate messages incoming from neighbor nodes.
+FIT~\citep{fit} extended QTO to cyclic queries at a higher cost.
+GNN-QE \citep{gnn-qe} trained directly over queries without relying on pre-trained embeddings. \textsc{UltraQuery} \citep{galkin2024ultraquery} combined GNN-QE’s framework with ULTRA, yielding the first foundation model for CQA with zero-shot generalization. \emph{Neural} methods generally rely on neural networks to deduce relations and execute logical connectives simultaneously.
+CQD-CO \citep{cqd} formulates query answering as continuous optimization, assigning embeddings to variables and optimizing the fuzzy logic with gradient descent.
+LMPNN \citep{lmpnn} and CLMPT \citep{clmpt} employ logical message-passing and attention-based aggregation.
 Q2T~\citep{q2t} utilized the adjacency matrix of the query graph as an attention mask in Transformers~\citep{attention_is_all} model.
 While flexible, these methods lack interpretability and variable grounding, and underperform with growing query graph size.

 \textbf{Combinatorial reasoning.} GNNs have emerged as a powerful tool for solving combinatorial optimization problems \citep{gnn_co_survey}.
 Their power to leverage the inherent structural information encoded in graph representations of instances has been successfully utilized for solving various combinatorial tasks \citep{joshi, decision_col, hamiltonian_cycles}.
 As a method of our particular interest, ANYCSP \cite{anycsp}, introduced a novel computational graph representation for arbitrary constraint satisfaction problems (CSP), demonstrating state-of-the-art performance on~MAX-CUT, MAX-\textit{k}-SAT and \textit{k}-COL.